Discover the land of Dragons!

 Those undertaking the Christmas Island Adventure will arrive in Jakarta the night before Day 1.
 We can overnight in the airport hotel at Jakarta International Airport (rooms can be booked for you, if required).

-Day 1: Meet at Jakarta International Airport and fly to Maumere on the island of Flores.
-We meet our team of guides at Maumere, and transfer by vehicle (approx 3 hours) to Moni town at the foot of Kelimutu volcano.
-The settlement is surrounded by spectacular scenery, and a landscapes dotted with palms and banana trees.
-There are also a number of visible burial sites in front gardens, a local cultural tradition.
-Dinner in a local restaurant.
-Accommodation at a hotel at Moni.
+Day 1: Meet early morning at Jakarta International Airport and fly to Maumere on the island of Flores.
+We meet our team of guides at Maumere, and transfer by vehicle (approx 3 hours) to Moni village at the foot of Kelimutu volcano.
+Along the way, we van visit Jopu village to see an ancient ceremonial Saoria house built by the local Liones tribe.
+At Moni, we enjoy dinner in a local restaurant and accommodation at a hotel.

 Day 2: An early morning wake up call for departure to the Kelimutu volcano.
-We recommend departing prior to sunrise, but can decide the departure time as a group.
-A short walk (30 minutes) takes us to a lookout point to wait for a spectacular sunrise.
-Kelimutu means Mountain of the Spirits, and this volcano is known for its famous three coloured lakes in craters at the summit: turquoise, brown and black that arise from differing concentrations of dissolved minerals.
+We recommend departing prior to sunrise, but participants can decide the departure time as a group.
+A short, easy walk along a path with steps (approx 30 minutes) takes us to a lookout point to wait for a spectacular sunrise (bring torch / flashlight).
+Kelimutu means Mountain of the Spirits, and this volcano is known for its famous three coloured lakes in craters at the summit: turquoise, red, brown and black that arise from differing concentrations of dissolved minerals.
 The lakes change colour with the changing light of the morning.
-We will have breakfast by the lakes, for the amazing lake colours are best in daylight.
-As we descend, we will likely see long tailed macaques, and can visit hot springs.
-After lunch, we continue our journey westwards, driving through the beautiful landscape via Ende to Bajawa with stops at Soekarno’s House in Ende, at the striking green stone beach Pengga Jawa, and enjoy beautiful views of the Ebulobo volcano.
-Before reaching Bajawa, if time allows, we can stop at the traditional village of Wogo (with interesting traditional architecture).
-Dinner in a local restaurant.
-Accommodation at a hotel at Bajawa.
+The amazing lake colours are best in daylight.
+As we descend, we may see long tailed macaques.
+We have breakfast back at our hotel, then continue our journey westwards, driving through the beautiful landscape via Ende to Bajawa.
+We stop at Wologai Village to see numerous ceremonial Saoria houses (often a good place to by civet coffee (coffee luwak)), we then visit a striking blue stone beach (where we have lunch), enjoy beautiful views of the Ebulobo volcano, visit Nagekeo village (home to gigantic, 2 m wide water buffalo horns said to be 800 years old) and Wogo village, home to fascinating traditional thatched houses, and ngadu (male) and bhaga (female) shrines/sacrifice huts.
+On reaching Bajawa, we enjoy dinner in a local restaurant and accommodation at a hotel.

-Day 7: After breakfast, we transfer to Labuan Bajo airport and say goodbye to our guides, before flying back to Jakarta in time for onward flights to transport us home before Christmas.
+Day 7: After breakfast (if departing flights are later than 11 am), we have the option of visiting local souvenir markets and the dramatic Batu Cermin caves, home to stalactites, stalagmites and bats.
+We then transfer to Labuan Bajo airport and say goodbye to our guides, before flying to Jakarta in time for onward flights to transport us home.

 CHRISTMAS ISLAND CRAB MIGRATION: we have specifically designed this Komodo Dragon Adventure to run immediately after our Christmas Island Adventure (see our catalogue under Australia).
 Those that wish to undertake the Christmas Island trip will fly to Jakarta at the end of that expedition to join the participants of the Komodo Dragon Adventure group.
 We will all then fly from Jakarta to Maumere to begin our journey across Flores and Komodo.
 Join us for just the Komodo Dragon Adventure, OR both the Christmas Island Adventure and the Komodo Dragon Adventure to see two of Asia’s most incredible natural wonders!